-A. Use in every situation other than no one on, runner on first only or runner on third

-PU: behind the plate

-1U: in a set position somewhere in the 30 feet between 15 feet from first base and 15 feet from second base, usually behind the second baseman, and optimally, no more than 15 feet from the baseline and facing the plate.

-3U: Facing the plate in a set position 6-8 feet (depending on where the runners are) down and on the line from third base.
+A. Use in every situation other than no one on, runner on first only or runner on third only as in I and 2 above PU: behind the plate 1U: in a set position somewhere in the 30 feet between 15 feet from first base and 15 feet from second base. usually behind the second baseman, and optimally, no more than 15 feet from the baseline and facing the plate.
+3U: facing the plate in a set position 6-8 feet (depending on where the runners are) down and on the line from third base.
 With a runner on third, 3U may be a few steps perpendicularly off the line but still facing the plate.
 In this starting position, there is no rotation during the play.